zwj-mark/CGUFS-IMC/README.md

-#Code Description:
+Code Description:
-This Matlab code provides an implementation of an algorithm named CGUFS-IMC, designed specifically for handling incomplete multi-view data.
-It adopts an Alternating Direction Method of Multipliers (ADMM) framework, integrating multiple tasks—including data imputation, feature selection, self-representation, and consensus graph learning—into a unified model.
-This approach effectively leverages multi-view information while addressing the challenges posed by missing data.
+This Matlab code implements CGUFS-IMC, an algorithm for incomplete multi-view data.
+Using the ADMM framework, it unifies data imputation, feature selection, self-representation, and consensus graph learning.
+It effectively leverages multi-view information while addressing missing data challenges.